dschmenk/PLASMA/doc/PLFORTH.md

 ### Word to run a script:

+`SRC`: Source filename on stack as input.
+Can be nested

 `SRC" ssss"`: Source file `ssss` as input.
 Can be nested

+`ENDSRC`: End sourcing file as input if stack flag non-zero

 ### Word for compiler modes: